 We love games: board games, card games, and more!
 On those days when no one feels up for a formal math lesson (or the days when I need a break!), we pull out a game and enjoy!
 Playing games with your little ones during homeschool time can teach a number of great skills.
-Here are some of our favorite games in our homeschool.
+Here are some of our favorite educational games for homeschool.
 This is a list for the younger crowd.
-If you only have $100 to spend on games in your homeschool, here’s what I suggest you buy.
+If you only have $100 to spend on games in your homeschool, here are the homeschool learning games I would suggest you buy.

 Fun Games for the Non-Readers